Rule 3901-5-09 | Agent licensing and appointments.

 (e) Submit any other information or supporting documentation as requested by the superintendent.

 (2) Individual resident and non-resident insurance agent licenses with a limited line of authority, major line of authority or title shall renew their license by the last day of their birth month.
-No transition period from date of initial licensure to the date of the first license expiration shall be less than eighteen months or more than twenty-nine months.
+No transition period from date of initial licensure to the date of the first license expiration will be less than eighteen months or more than twenty-nine months.

 (3) On-going license expiration dates after the initial license renewal for individual resident and non-resident insurance agent licenses with a limited line of authority, major line of authority or title shall be the last day of the agent's birth month every two years thereafter.